Guidance

 • passenger representative bodies

-Although the regulation is applicable across the EU, these notes are specifically designed to apply in England, Scotland and Wales.
-In Northern Ireland (NI), the EU regulation applies and has been in force since 2017 through a NI regulation, as railways are devolved to Northern Ireland.
+Although the regulation is applicable across the UK, these notes relate only to the law in England, Scotland and Wales.
+In Northern Ireland (NI), the regulation applies subject to NI regulation, as railways are devolved to NI.

-It should be noted that only the courts can give a definitive interpretation of the legislation and these notes do not change the obligations or rights created by the regulation itself or the Statutory Instruments (SI) associated with the regulation.
+It should be noted that only the courts can give a definitive interpretation of the legislation and these notes do not change the obligations or rights created by the regulation itself or any statutory instruments associated with the regulation.

 The regulation is aimed at enhancing and strengthening the rights of rail passengers particularly in the areas of information and ticketing provision, compensation and assistance, and provides rights for disabled persons and persons with reduced mobility.
 It also contains provision for the enforcement of those rights.

-The regulation covers both international and most domestic passenger services and stations.
+The regulation covers UK passenger services and stations.

-A full list of all of the types of railway services (included those mentioned above) which are licensed is shown on the Office of Rail and Road website
+full list of all of the types of railway services (including those mentioned above) which are licensed is shown on the Office of Rail and Road website.

-There are also obligations on ticket vendors of international and/or domestic rail tickets, and tour operators who are selling packages including an international and/or domestic rail journey.
+There are also obligations on ticket vendors, and tour operators who are selling packages including a rail journey to which the Regulation applies.

 Listed below are the provisions contained in the regulation: